-- 1. This Article applies only where a Contracting State has made a declaration pursuant to Article XXVI(1) and to the extent stated in such declaration. - 2.
-The parties to an agreement, or a contract of sale, or a related guarantee contract or subordination agreement may agree on the law that is to govern their contractual rights and obligations under the Convention and this Protocol, wholly or in part.
+- 1. This Article applies unless a Contracting State has made a declaration pursuant to Article XXVII(1). - 2.
+The parties to an agreement, or a contract of sale, or a related guarantee contract or subordination agreement may agree on the law that is to govern their contractual rights and obligations under the Convention and this Protocol, wholly or in part. - 3.
+Unless otherwise agreed, the reference in the preceding paragraph to the law chosen by the parties is to the domestic rules of law of the designated State or, where that State comprises several territorial units, to the domestic law of the designated territorial unit.